opendaylight/transportpce/docs/developer-guide.rst

    -  This feature provides function to be able to stub some of TransportPCE modules, pce and renderer (Stubpce and Stubrenderer).
-      Stubs are used for development purposes and can be used for some of the functionnal tests.
+      Stubs are used for development purposes and can be used for some of the functional tests.

 Interfaces to external software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~